usam1111/TweenAssistance/README_en.md

   - transform.localEulerAngles
 - At the beginning of the tween, SetActive (true) is called, and at the end of the tween, if the value is the start value (0), SetActive (false) is called.
 - Since tween is executed using DOTween, DOTween must be imported separately.

+## Advantages and disadvantages

+### Advantages

+- The on / off switching of the active state is automatically performed at the start and end of the tween.
+- When tweening a position, you can input the start and end position into the inspector without having to do the work of having variables.

+### disadvantages

+- It is not possible to tween to a value other than the value connecting the start value and the end value specified in the inspector.
+  - Especially in the case of colors, if the start color is white and the end color is red, it is not possible to tween to blue, etc.
+- Performance is just a little heavier than using DOTween directly.

 ## How to use